PlaidWeb/publ-site/content/manual/api/user.md

 * **`profile`**: The user profile; see the [Authl documentation](https://authl.readthedocs.io/en/latest/authl.html#authl.disposition.Verified) for the relevant keys.

     Note that this will not necessarily be available, depending on how and when the user logged in.
-For example, if the database has been fully reset (due to e.g. a schema upgrade or a server migration) since they last logged in, or if the user logged in from a different instance on a load-balanced configuration using a per-instance database, the profile will likely not be present.
+For example, if the database has been fully reset (due to e.g. a Publ upgrade or a server migration) since they last logged in, or if the user logged in from a different instance on a load-balanced configuration using a per-instance database, the profile will likely not be present.

 * **`groups`**: A list of the groups they belong to (not including the user's identity group)
 * **`auth_groups`**: The full list of matching authentication groups (including the user's own identity group)